 Examples of ASMR

-Here are some examples of the various kinds of ASMR videos on YouTube.
+Here are various kinds of ASMR examples on YouTube.

 Gibi Klein is an experienced ASMR creator who has 3.45 million subscribers on her “Gibi ASMR” YouTube channel.